dolami2876/FPTU-attendance-application-using-PCA-and-SVM/README.md

    ```bash
    python mean.py
    ```
-   This command will launch your face recognition application.
+   this command will launch your face recognition application.
 You should see the application interface open, allowing you to use the facial recognition features for attendance tracking.
    > **Note**: ensure that all necessary dependencies are installed and that your environment is properly set up for the application to run smoothly.

    With these steps completed, you are now ready to utilize the automated attendance system using facial recognition technology.